MonocleCam/MonocleArduino/README.md

 ### IR Remote Control PTZ Controller

-Some users will no doubt prefer a more discrete form of PTZ control without some joystick sitting on the coffee table or nightstand.
+Some users will prefer a more discrete form of PTZ control without a joystick sitting on the coffee table or nightstand.
 This project implements the PTZ controller in the form of a very compact infrared remote control.
-This project is among the simplest PTZ controller in our sample projects.
-In fact its the easiest one to build only requiring three pins connected from a tiny IR receiver to the micro-controller.
-It can easily be housed in a small plastic enclosure for a very clean and minimalistic aesthetic and place in a discrete location.
+This project is among the simplest PTZ controllers in our sample projects.
+In fact, it is probably the easiest one to build, only requiring three pins connected from a tiny IR receiver to the micro-controller.
+It can easily be housed in a small plastic enclosure and kept in a discrete location.

-The remote control implementation is basic with no user interface but supports all of the same PTZ functions as the deluxe controller project.
+The remote control implementation is basic with no user interface, but it supports all of the same PTZ functions as the deluxe controller project.
 The remote control functions as follows:

 * [ LEFT ] - PAN LEFT (continuous while held down)
 * [ RIGHT ] - PAN RIGHT (continuous while held down)